popdemtech/smartsite/walkthrough.md

 The case of the Click Tracker application coming into an error state is more of the latter.
 The plan is to place an error message within the HTML.
 It will be hidden by default, but when an error response is received, it will be displayed.
 Whenever a new request is initalized -- when the user re-clicks the button -- the error message will be re-hidden while the new `fetch` request is sent and allowed to return successfully or not.

 1. Add the HTML/CSS for error handling.
 For this, we will need to add the error message element, and set it to be hidden by default.
 Add the new element after the `click-me` button.
-Add the style tags within the `content` block,the `head` block, or an external CSS file with `<link>` tag.
+Add the style tags within the `content` block.

+<div class="filename">views/click-tracker.liquid</div>

 ```html
 <span id="error" class="hidden">Oops, something happened.</span>